-- STEP 1 Select Administration > Log Settings in the navigation pane. - STEP 2 Configure the parameters: - Remote Log-Enables the WAP device to send log messages to a remote host.
+- Remote Log-Enables the AP to send log messages to a remote host.
 When disabled, all log messages are kept on the local system. - Server IPv4/IPv6 Address/Name-The IPv4 or IPv6 address, or the hostname of the remote log server.